GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 - While the team works together to solve challenges, it is expected that each individual contributes meaningfully to the group and completes the challenge on their own workstation.
 - To ensure each individual is contributing to the team effort, we recommend one person be the "designated driver" for each challenge and share their screen with the team as they work through the challenge for all to observe.
 The rest of the team may be doing research or implementing the solution in parallel on their own workstation.
 - As people get stuck the coaches should encourage them to talk through the issues with the team and share their screen to work through the challenge.
 Group collaboration is a very effective learning tool.
-- If a person within the team is having a problem that requires individual attention, the coach can ask the person to go to the coach’s dedicated channel where they can start a channel meeting and work together to resolve the issues.
+- If a person within the team is having a problem that requires individual attention, the coach can ask the person to go to the coach's dedicated channel where they can start a channel meeting and work together to resolve the issues.
 - Sharing is caring.
 As individuals or teams find useful tips and tricks, or solve roadblocks, the coaches should encourage them to share those items in the Google Space chat for everyone to see.
 - Teams should not be beholden to the clock as they progress through the challenges.
 Therefore, they control their own schedule during the event and can decide to take breaks as needed outside of any scheduled meal breaks.